 Cedar Grove Cemetery borders Mount Hebron in flushing but offers funeral services to all faiths.
 It was first established in 1893, but has significantly less space than the Jewish cemetery with only 36,000 burials to date.

 People of many different nationalities and religions are buried within the walls of Cedar Grove including African, South American, Armenian, Chinese, Indian, and Russian nationals who moved to the United States in the early 20th century.

-Established in 1875, the Maple Grove Cemetery was the first to be created through an association rather than direct funding.
-Since then, it has served as the final resting place for a number of noteworthy New Yorkers including Rock & Roll Hall of Famer Lavern Baker, radio pioneer Alfred Grebe, and cartoonist Martin Branner.
+Established in 1875, the Maple Grove Cemetery in Kew Gardens was the first to be created through an association rather than direct funding.
+Since then, it has served as the final resting place for a number of noteworthy New Yorkers including singer Lavern Baker, radio pioneer Alfred Grebe, and cartoonist Martin Branner.

-Mount Carmel is named after a Biblical mountain and established over 100 years ago in 1906.
-It currently stretches over 100 acres near the border of Queens and Brooklyn and still services the Jewish Community of New York City.
+Mount Carmel, named after a Biblical mountain, was established over 100 years ago in 1906.
+It currently stretches over 100 acres near the border of Queens and Brooklyn in Glendale and still services the Jewish Community of New York City.

 Mount Carmel offers a final resting place to over 85,000 Jewish people, including many important figures in art and politics for Jewish Americans like Sholem Aleichem, Meyer London, Jacob Adler, and Abraham Cahan.

 This beautiful "garden cemetery" features winding roads and lush vegetation carefully curated for over 150 years.
-Mount Olivet Cemetery was founded as a non-sectarian burial site and currently expands over 71 acres.
+In Maspeth, Mount Olivet Cemetery was founded as a non-sectarian burial site and currently expands over 71 acres.

 Mount Olivet is the final resting place for 25 Union soldiers (and 17 of their wives) from the Civil War era, and in 2000, the Sons of Union Veterans helped organize a replacement of the monuments there dedicated to those fallen soldiers.